openedx/docs.openedx.org/source/community/release_notes/sumac/dev_op_release_notes.rst

    - Two recent features, Studio Course Search and the new Content Libraries (beta), require Meilisearch and will be hidden from the UI if Meilisearch is not available.
 (For the Content Libraries beta, this affects only the UI - developers can still use the APIs without Meilisearch.)
    - The new Content Libraries (beta) can be hidden entirely in Sumac by setting the waffle flag ``contentstore.new_studio_mfe.disable_new_libraries`` to "Yes".
 This option will be removed in Teak.
    - After upgrading, if you wish to use the new Content Libraries (beta) or Studio Course Search features, you will need to run ``manage.py cms reindex_studio --experimental --incremental`` to populate the new Studio Search index with your existing content (courseware/libraries).
 Studio search results will be incomplete until this command has finished.
    - A new media storage setting is required for new Content Libraries.
-This should be specified as `OPENEDX_LEARNING['MEDIA']`.
-Tutor will [provide this setting automatically](https://github.com/overhangio/tutor/blob/33d2bc2c71e3cd30545417afb18ba2bd989a19fd/tutor/templates/apps/openedx/settings/partials/common_all.py#L251-L258), and can be used as an example for those who are running different infrastructure.
-For those not running Tutor, _please ensure that the file storage location is not publicly accessible_.
+This should be specified as OPENEDX_LEARNING['MEDIA'].
+Tutor will `provide this setting automatically <https://github.com/overhangio/tutor/blob/33d2bc2c71e3cd30545417afb18ba2bd989a19fd/tutor/templates/apps/openedx/settings/partials/common_all.py#L251-L258>`_, and can be used as an example for those who are running different infrastructure.
+For those not running Tutor, **please ensure that the file storage location is not publicly accessible**.
 - `Course assets are now served by a view rather than a middleware <https://github.com/openedx/edx-platform/issues/34702>`_
    - Background: The LMS/CMS previously handled course asset requests (asset-v1: andc4x URLs) via a middleware called StaticContentServer.
 This middleware has been converted to a view.
    - Action: If your deployment has a custom MIDDLEWARE list in Django, you will need to remove this item at the time of upgrade to Sumac.
 Otherwise, no action is needed.